Tayo the Little Bus: Cultural impact

 In 2014, the Seoul Metropolitan Government commissioned buses designed as the characters Tayo, Gani, Rogi, and Lani, to run around the Gwanghwamun Square area of the city.
 This was done as part of an initiative to teach children how to use the bus.
 The initiative was a massive success, drawing crowds of over 40,000 in a single day.
 People from all across the country came to see the buses.
 Although the buses were originally set to run from March 26 until Public Transport Day at the end of April, their popularity led to an extension until Children's Day on May 5.
 The number of buses was also expanded from the original four to 100.
 In the wake of this success, it was reported that the local governments of other cities in South Korea were considering adopting the campaign.
 Officials for the city of Seoul initially opposed this on copyright grounds, but they consented in April to let other cities use the characters for non-commercial purposes.

 Jaeyeon Woo of The Wall Street Journals blog Korea Real-Time, speculated in an April 2014 article that the success of this initiative led both of Gyeonggi Province's gubernatorial candidates, Kim Sang-gon and Nam Kyung-pil, to adopt public transportation issues as a key part of their campaign platforms.
 Seoul-mayor Park Won-soon, who began the initiative, has been criticized by some of his political rivals, who feel that he took credit for the series, even though the series was begun by his predecessor's administration.

 On October 16, 2014, a South Korean group called the Teen Astronauts, launched a space balloon designed as the character Tayo from the Space Science Park in Korea's National Science Museum.

+Outside Korea

 In late 2018 there was a Tayo bus phenomenon in Indonesia due to its theme song, often used as a joke or prank by many people.
 It becomes one of the 15 top trending searches in Google in Indonesia in 2018.

+Since Desember 2019, one of public transport services in Tangerang, Banten named Bus Rapid Trans (BRT) Tangerang Ayo, abbreviated and called as "Tayo bus".
+The design of the bus inspired by the characters from the series.

 Two bus systems in Banjarmasin, South Kalimantan, BRT Banjarbakula and Trans Banjarbakula, are informally called "Tayo bus" due to its size and color.

+Merchandise

+A set of Tayo the Little Bus toy vehicles with a garage.

+Tayo the Little Bus has a lot of merchandise like Pull-Back toys, Minicars and Educational toys for children.

+From October 2025, Bandai began officially selling several types of toys in the Japanese market, including the "Emergency Dispatch Center Playset" and the "Mobile Fire Station Playset."